Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Conclusions

 Indeed, in the pseudoscalar meson baryon interaction sector we can generate one hidden charm $S=-2$ baryon with $M=4493~{\rm MeV}$ and $\Gamma=73~{\rm MeV}$, which can be interpret as a $\Bar{D}\Omega_c$ molecule, and the quantum numbers of this state would be $J^\pi=\frac{1}{2}^-$.
-In the vector meson baryon interaction sector we can also generate one state with $M=4633~{\rm MeV}$ and $\Gamma=79~{\rm MeV}$ and, similarly to the previous case, this state can be understood as a $\Bar{D}^*\Omega_c$ molecule which would be degenerate in spin-parity forming a $J^\pi=\frac{1}{2}^-$, $J^\pi=\frac{3}{2}^-$ doublet.
+In the vector meson baryon interaction sector we can also generate one state with $M=4633~{\rm MeV}$ and $\Gamma=80~{\rm MeV}$ and, similarly to the previous case, this state can be understood as a $\Bar{D}^*\Omega_c$ molecule which would be degenerate in spin-parity forming a $J^\pi=\frac{1}{2}^-$, $J^\pi=\frac{3}{2}^-$ doublet.

-The similar model of Ref. \cite{Roca:2024nsi} also find such states, practically at the same mass, but with much narrower width.
-In the further study, Ref. \cite{Oset:2024fbk}, the authors suggest the $\Xi_b^0\to \eta \eta_c \Xi^0$ and $\Omega_b^-\to K^- \eta_c \Xi^0$ decays in order to observe the $P_{css}$ with $I(J^P)=\frac{1}{2}(\frac{1}{2}^-)$ generated via pseudoscalar-baryon interaction.
-In contrast, in the present manuscript we have concentrated at the possibility to detect potential $P_{css}$ state generated in VB interaction in $\Xi_b\to\Xi~J/\psi~\phi$ decay.
+The recent similar model of Ref. \cite{Roca:2024nsi} also finds such states, practically at the same mass, but with much narrower width, a fact tied to the smaller size of the coupled-channel coefficients.
+In a subsequent study, Ref.~\cite{Oset:2024fbk}, the authors suggest the $\Xi_b^0\to \eta \eta_c \Xi^0$ and $\Omega_b^-\to K^- \eta_c \Xi^0$ decay processes in order to observe the $P_{css}$ with $I(J^P)=\frac{1}{2}(\frac{1}{2}^-)$ generated via a pseudoscalar-baryon interaction.
+In contrast, in the present manuscript we have focused on the possibility to potentially detect a $P_{css}$ state generated from a vector-baryon interaction in the $\Xi_b\to\Xi~J/\psi~\phi$ decay process.

-Another motivation to study the $\Xi_b\to\Xi~J/\psi~\phi$ decay came form the Dalitz plots of Fig. \ref{Fig:Dalitz}, which proved the potential possibility to study several exotic states that may be detected in all three two-body invariant mass spectra.
-Similarly to what is done in \cite{Magas:2020zuo}, we develop two different models for the interpretation of the $X(4140)$ and $X(4160)$ resonances.
+Another motivation to study the $\Xi_b\to\Xi~J/\psi~\phi$ decay process emerged from the inspection of the Dalitz plots of Fig. \ref{Fig:Dalitz}, which proved the potential possibility to study several exotic states that may be detected in all three two-body invariant mass spectra.
+Similarly to what is done in \cite{Magas:2020zuo}, we have developed two different models for the interpretation of the $X(4140)$ and $X(4160)$ resonances.
 The first model considers that there only exists one wide $X(4140)$ state while the other claims the existence of a narrow $X(4140)$ resonance plus a $X(4160)$ one.
-Consequently in the $J/\psi~\phi$ mass spectrum, due to the nature of the $X(4160)$ as a $D^*_s\Bar{D}_s^*$ \cite{Molina:2009ct} bound system, there appears a cusp near the threshold of this channel $(4224~{\rm MeV})$.
-Therefore, if this cusp is detected, it would be a clear signal that the two-resonances model is the one that represents the nature of the $X$ resonances, and also that the $X(4160)$ is a molecular state.
+Consequently, in this latter case, due to the nature of the $X(4160)$ as a $D^*_s\Bar{D}_s^*$ \cite{Molina:2009ct} bound system, there appears a cusp in the $J/\psi~\phi$ mass spectrum near the threshold of this channel $(4224~{\rm MeV})$.
+Therefore, if this cusp is detected, it would be a clear signal that the two-resonance model is the one that represents the nature of the $X$ resonances, and also that the $X(4160)$ is a molecular state.